Firefighters

 North Tonawanda depended heavily on Volunteer Firemen and quickly grew to seven companies located at important places around the city.

-May 7, 1876 North Tonawanda Bucket Company / Columbia Hook and Ladder Company No. 1.
-(See below)
+May 7, 1876 North Tonawanda Bucket Company / Columbia Hook and Ladder Company No.1 Thompson in 1893 directory

 Monday, June 15, has been selected as the date of the Firemen's Annual Parade.
 It is expected that it will prove of more than ordinary interest as unusual efforts will be put forth this year to make it an enjoyable spectacular affair.